epfl-ada/ada-2022-project-les4mousquetaires/Milestone3_dataCheckpoints.md

 - Milestone3_Athos.ipynb : Generate plotly figure of ratings distribution over country
 - Milestone3_Aramis.ipynb : Generate the data for the figure on the website
 - Milestone3_Porthos.ipynb : Figure for the popularity evolution
-- Dash_beermap.py : Dash app with the simulation, made by Aramis
+- Dash_beermap.py : Dash app with the simulation, made by Aramis and Porthos